3 Steps Full Screen Loading Spinner in Pure CSS JS (Free Download)

 DOWNLOAD & DEMO

-Firstly, here is the download link to the example code as promised.
+Here is the download link to the example code, so you don’t have to copy-paste everything.

 EXAMPLE CODE DOWNLOAD

-Click here to download the source code, I have released it under the MIT license, so feel free to build on top of it or use it in your own project.
+Just click on “download zip” or do a git clone.
+I have released it under the MIT license, so feel free to build on top of it or use it in your own project.

 FULLSCREEN SPINNER DEMO

-FULL-SCREEN LOADING SPINNER
+FULLSCREEN LOADING SPINNER

 All right, let us now get into building a simple full-screen spinner – No third-party frameworks required.